 Ruth's Cottage Domestic Violence Prevention Program

-Ruth’s Cottage is a domestic violence prevention program which includes the provision of a 25-bed emergency shelter for women all victims.
+Ruth’s Cottage is a domestic violence prevention program which includes the provision of a 25-bed emergency shelter for all victims.
 Residents usually stay an initial four to six weeks and shelter staff work with them to make goals and plans for a safe life, post shelter.
-While at the shelter, all basic needs of the women and children are met while their emotional and education needs are also addressed through referrals to area agencies and support groups.
+While at the shelter, all basic needs of the men, women and children are met while their emotional and education needs are also addressed through referrals to area agencies and support groups.

 The program also provides a 24/7 crisis line manned by shelter advocates who assist by providing shelter arrangements, immediate safety planning, referrals, and/or linkage to the agency’s legal advocates.